 - Adding small amounts of muscle

 - Boosting metabolism after a workout, thus burning more calories for several hours

 Here are proven reasons Phase 2 will help clients meet weight loss goals:

 Muscle looks leaner

 First, understand that lifting weights does not make a person "bulky."
 Getting bulky reflects three specific factors: calories, hormone profiles and hypertrophy-specific training.
 Calories matter because a human must have lots of energy coming in to increase size.
 Hormone profiles play a role, as we know more testosterone is associated with more muscle mass.

-Finally, resistance training for hypertrophy must be very specific (this is Phase 3 in the OPT model), using specific ranges of intensities, rest periods and proper exercises.
+Finally, resistance training for muscular development/hypertrophy must be very specific (this is Phase 3 in the OPT model), using specific ranges of intensities, rest periods and proper exercises.
 Even then, an exerciser may expect to gain somewhere between 0.25-0.50 pounds of muscle every several weeks.

 A study with 29 women found that 4 weeks of resistance training decreased body fat, decreased waist and hip circumference and improved overall health (Jee & Kim 2016).
 Fat takes up more space per pound than muscle, so more muscle is a leaner look.

 A body with more muscle also burns more calories than a body with more fat.
 Studies have found that resistance training can increase resting metabolic rate and daily energy expenditure, assisting in weight loss (Kirk et al. 2009; Washburn et al. 2012).
 This works simply by increasing fat-free mass, usually called muscle mass.